seva100/mri-attribute-manipulation/README.md

 **Data:**
 ![ADNI dataset](https://ida.loni.usc.edu/login.jsp?project=ADNI#).
 Subset of 4968 MRIs of 1582 patients taken in T1 modality was chosen.
+Data is not released in this repository, as the dataset is only available by request.

 **Methods** &mdash; generative and optimization-based models:
 * Deep Feature Interpolation ![[1]](https://arxiv.org/abs/1611.05507)